Penetration testing conducted by BlackBerry tried and failed to crack the app

 - Secure the app with our proprietary brute force password protection

 SKY ECC is the only secure messaging app completely protected from brute force attacks.
+This penetration testing proves it.
 You might be able to brute force your way into the device, but with SKY ECC—it’s locked down tight.
 Most of all though, the most secure part of SKY ECC is that it’s easy to use.

 One of the biggest problems in the ultra-secure messaging space, is apps and services that are hard to use and have poor user experience.
 SKY ECC is simple, intuitive, and punches way above its weight class feature for feature with other secure apps—and you’ll enjoy using it.
 A secure messaging app you don’t use isn’t helping you stay secure.